Zeldazackman/Starbecue/README.md

 Players can use the quickbar to access Starbecue's settings, the prey tab brings up a window with a bunch of checkboxes, this allows you to opt in and out of what types of vore can be done to you, check it if you're ok being prey for it, uncheck if you aren't, if you don't want to be prey at all just uncheck the "Prey Enabled" at the bottom of the menu, which overrides all the others.

 Currently this does not affect whether any other vore mods can or can't perform vore on the player.

-### Predators

-Special potions can be purchased from Auri's shop which can transform you into large predators, and grants you a head tech that allows you to choose which one you wish to transform into if you've unlocked multiple.

-Full use of this system requires you to bind Tech Action 2 and 3 in the options if they aren't already bound.
-We recommend the G and H keyes respectively, because they're right by F, and that's what they were back in really old versions of the game when they were actually used in vanilla.

-When turning into a predator you will be given a controller item, this is required for the predator transformation to detect some keys being pressed, such as Shift, as well as pass some more data to the vehicle that it cannot detect without it.

-Holding Tech Action 1 (F) while controlling a pred allows you to bring up its action wheel, the X at the bottom will despawn the pred, choosing another action will attempt to perform that action, some of these will need to be aimed, so you might want to assign that action to a controller by clicking on it, if you have a controller in the hand of the click, it will assign it that action, if the hand was empty, it will spawn a new controller for you.
-Keep in mind a pred might have some actions that are available in some states but not others, clicking with a controller with an assigned action that the pred does not have will not result in anything.

-Most predators will have the same movement controls a player would, but tapping movment keys can be used to transition between different poses, like standing or sitting or sleeping, etc.

-To let people out that you previously ate, simply press Tech Action 2 (G).

 # Support Us!